Back to Sengled Guides

 Quick Solutions

-Connect to 2.4GHz WiFi network only
+Connect to a 2.4GHz network only

-Reset the LED strip controller
+Reset the LED strip controller and re-pair

-Move router closer or use WiFi extender
+Move the router closer or add a mesh node

-Update Sengled Home app to latest version
+Update the Sengled Home app to the latest version

 Still having issues?
 This is usually the deeper cause below.